MeganHarrison/worker-alleato-fireflies-supabase-rag/README.md

 This ingest worker is designed to work with a separate vectorizer worker:

 ### What This Worker Provides
-- Clean, structured transcript data in `documents` table
+- Clean, structured transcript data in `document_metadata` table
 - Standardized metadata format
 - Reliable file storage in Supabase

 ### What Vectorizer Worker Should Do
-- Read from `documents` table
+- Read from `document_metadata` table
 - Chunk transcript content (speaker-aware)
 - Generate embeddings using OpenAI/Cloudflare AI
 - Populate `document_chunks` table